Rani Mukerji: Success in thrillers and Hichki (2010–2019)

 Mukerji reprised her role as Shivani Shivaji Roy in Mardaani 2 (2019), directed by Gopi Puthran, who wrote the first film.
 In it, Roy faces off against a young rapist (Vishal Jethwa).
 The Indian Express wrote that Mukerji is "in command right through as she works to a script which pushes her to the fore at every given chance", but Rahul Desai of Film Companion criticised her for overplaying Roy "as more of a Dhoom franchise character" than a cop.
-Mardaani 2 performed well at the box office and gained her another nomination for the Filmfare Award for Best Actress.
-The commercial success of three consecutive films led Filmfare to credit Mukerji for breaking "the stereotype that actresses have battled for generations that post marriage and kids, an actress' career gets over in Bollywood".
+Mardaani 2 performed well at the box office and received her tenth nomination for the Filmfare Award for Best Actress.

-Intermittent work (2021–present)
+Intermittent work (2020–present)

 In 2021, Mukerji reprised her part as Babli from Bunty Aur Babli in the successor Bunty Aur Babli 2.
 A commercial and critical failure, the film was panned for its technical aspects but Mukerji's performance and comic timing were better received by reviewers for Hindustan Times and The Times of India.
-Mukerji next starred in Mrs Chatterjee Vs Norway (2023), a drama about a real-life Bengali woman whose children were taken away by the Norwegian Child Welfare Services.
-Reviewing the film for Screen Daily, Namrata Joshi dismissed the film's melodramatic tone, adding that "most disappointing is an otherwise reliable Mukherji being far from effective in her shrill and showy turn".
+Mukerji next starred in Mrs. Chatterjee vs Norway (2023), a drama about a real-life Bengali woman whose children were taken away by the Norwegian Child Welfare Services.
+It marked her first project in a decade to not be produced by Yash Raj Films.
+She based her character's diction and mannerisms on her own mother.
+Reviewing the film for Screen Daily, Namrata Joshi dismissed its melodramatic tone, adding that "most disappointing is an otherwise reliable Mukherji being far from effective in her shrill and showy turn".
+Made on a shoestring budget, it emerged as a sleeper hit.
+The film earned Mukerji several accolades, she won a third Filmfare Critics Best Actress Award (shared with Shefali Shah for Three of Us) and a record-tying fourth IIFA Award for Best Actress.
+Her performance also earned her first National Film Award for Best Actress in a Leading Role, in addition to her eleventh nomination for the Filmfare Award for Best Actress.

+Mukerji will next star in an as-yet untitled family drama from filmmaker Shonali Bose, and will reprise her role in the action sequel Mardaani 3.
+Mukerji will also reunite with Shah Rukh Khan for the action thriller King.